rshanrath/primo-boolean-suggest/README.md

 # Primo Boolean Suggest

 Primo Boolean Suggest is an add-on for Ex Libris' Primo library discovery system.

 Primo requires that operators in Boolean searches be capitalized.
-Since users are often unfamiliar with this requirement, the Boolean Suggest add-on tries to determine if the query looks like an intended Boolean search and provides a suggestion box with a link that performs a new search with the Boolean operators capitalized.
-The add-on attempts to determine if "Did you mean" or other systems notice is already present on the page and will not provide a Boolean suggest in those cases.
+Users who may wish to use Boolean operators in their searches are often unfamiliar with this requirement.
+The Boolean Suggest add-on tries to determine if the query looks like an intended Boolean search and, if so, provides a suggestion box with a link that performs a new search with the Boolean operators capitalized.

+The add-on attempts to determine if "Did you mean" or another systems notice is already present on the page and will not provide a Boolean suggestion in those cases.
 Likewise, suggestions will only be added the first time the first page of results is viewed.

-Since many known item searches for titles are likely to contain terms that are the same as, but not intended to be, Boolean operators, the add-on uses crude methods based on the presence of special characters and certain prepositions or articles to guess whether or not the query is a search for a title and will not offer suggestions in such cases.
+Known item searches for titles are likely to contain terms that are the same as, but not intended to be, Boolean operators.
+The add-on uses crude methods based on the presence of special characters and certain prepositions or articles to guess whether or not the query is a search for a title and will not offer suggestions in such cases.
 The characters and title words used to make this determination may be customized by passing in custom lists as parameters when calling the PrimoBooleanSuggest function.

 ## Installation

 The booleanSuggest.js file needs to be included in the page and the PrimoBooleanSuggest function should be called when the page is loaded (e.g., via a jQuery document ready function).

 Alternatively, the booleanSuggestTitle.html may be installed as a custom tile in the Primo Back Office views configuration.
+(Be sure to supply the path to the booleanSuggest.js file).